Posted on July 7, 2015 by KC Gonzalez

 McCarter admits there is something of an illusion of power in the process, in that ultimately the employee only perceives he or she has some kind of voice or say.

 “Employee empowerment research rests often on this idea that employees need to have a say in how incentives are designed,” he said.
-“There’s some jobs where workers can’t have that much discretion, like surgeons.
-And there some organizations where it is impractical to give each employee full reign over how their job or benefits package is designed, like firms with thousands of employees.
+“There are some jobs where workers can’t have that much discretion, like surgeons.
+And there are some organizations where it is impractical to give each employee full reign over how their job or benefits package is designed, like firms with thousands of employees.
 We wondered if giving employees choice is enough to keep them happy and motivated.”

 McCarter said he hopes the study will help bridge the disconnect between what managers think works well and what their employees actually think and show them how to give control away strategically.